kmg0695/portfolio/content/about-me.md

 I have two years of experience in server administration and I'm looking for opportunities to gain experience in different areas of information technology.

-I'm proud to say that I have a 3.92 GPA and have been on the dean's list for three years.
+I have a 3.92 GPA and have been on the dean's list for three years.